AriFordsham/GHCWiki/supercompilation.md

 What is not mentioned in either of our works though is that it is a typed intermediate representation in GHC.
 System Fc has the casts that might get in the way of transformations (so effectively they are some kind of annoying expressions).
 Rank-n polymorphism is another potential problem, but I am not sure if that will be a problem with System Fc.
 These are not fundamental problems that will take two months to solve, but I think that implementing a supercompiler for System Fc is more than just two days of intense hacking, even for someone already familiar with GHC internals.

-Progress report at the end of June:
+## Progress report at the end of June

 A substitution based implementation exists, that transforms append, reverse with accumulating parameters, basic arithmetics and similar things.
 There are still bugs in the implementation, mainly name capture.
 It takes 8 seconds to transform the double append example, but there's still plenty of room for improvement with respect to performance.